djeada/Statistics-Notes/notes/correlation_and_regression/multiple_regression.md

 For the multiple linear regression model to provide valid results, several key assumptions must be met:

-1. **Linearity**: The relationship between the dependent variable and each independent variable is linear.
+1. **Linearity** means that the relationship between the dependent variable and each independent variable is linear.
-2. **Independence**: The observations are independent of each other.
+2. **Independence** assumes that the observations are independent of one another.
-3. **Homoscedasticity**: The variance of the error terms is constant across all levels of the independent variables.
+3. **Homoscedasticity** ensures that the variance of the error terms remains constant across all levels of the independent variables.
-4. **Normality**: The error terms are normally distributed with a mean of zero.
+4. **Normality** requires that the error terms are normally distributed with a mean of zero.
-5. **No Multicollinearity**: The independent variables are not perfectly correlated.
+5. Finally, **no multicollinearity** ensures that the independent variables are not perfectly correlated with each other.

 ## Estimation of Coefficients